dhimasprimaj/robocopy_gui/README.md

 - Synchronize directories
 - Replace Robocopy CLI with a GUI
 - Windows power users who want speed + usability

 ---

-## 📜 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this software.

----